dfinity/examples/rust/periodic_tasks/README.md

 ## Further learning
 1. Have a look at the locally running dashboard.
 The URL is at the end of the `dfx start` command: `Dashboard: http://localhost/...`
 2. Check out `heartbeat` and `timer` canisters Candid user interface.
 The URLs are et the end of the `dfx deploy` command: `heartbeat: http://127.0.0.1/...`
-3. Find which interval makes even the costs of running periodic tasks in the `timer` and `heartbeat` canisters: `dfx deploy --argument 5 heartbeat && dfx deploy --argument 5 timer`
+3. Find which interval makes even the costs of running periodic tasks in the `timer` and `heartbeat` canisters: `dfx deploy heartbeat --argument 5 && dfx deploy timer --argument 5`

 ### Canister Interface